 The right of pre-emption is the most common type of share transfer restriction included in the Articles of Association.
 This clause provides that existing members are given first refusal to purchase the available shares before they can be offered to anyone outside of the company.

-The purpose of pre-emption rights is to ensure that the control of shares does not fall into the hands of any unsuitable or undesirable persons who may not have the company’s best interests at heart.
+The purpose of pre-emption rights is to ensure that the control of shares does not fall into the hands of any unsuitable or undesirable persons who may not have the company’s best interests at heart, or to protect the existing holdings of current shareholders.
 Normally, the available shares are offered to existing members on a pro-rata basis (i.e. in relation to their current percentage of shareholdings).

 There are various types of pre-emption clauses that you can include in your company’s Articles, such as: